Undeniably, any relationship ending sets in motion the grieving process — even if we know the end of the relationship is in our best interests.

 Whether you have that conversation or not, it’s painful.
 It’s even more painful because of the confusion surrounding it.
 You might look back years from now and wonder what happened to that friendship.
 And you know what?
 That’s 100% okay.

-There aren’t really rules here.
+There aren’t really rules about ending a friendship.
 It’s more about doing what’s right for you and your life.

 We usually have expectations of what a “good” friend is.